CodeYourFuture/curriculum/content/js2/blocks/multiple-params/index.md

     1='Describe how to extend a strategy for one item to multiple items'
 +++

-We can now take on another test case: when there are multiple query parameters in the url string.
+Let's consider the case when there are multiple query parameters in the query string.

+{{<note type="tip" title="Recall">}}
-In the case where the query string has multiple parameters, then each key-value pair is separated by a `&` (ampersand) symbol
+In the case when the query string has multiple query parameters, then each key-value pair is separated by an ampersand character `&`.
+{{</note>}}

 ```js
 test("given a query string with multiple key-value pairs, returns them in object form", function () {